 Each of the churches display their own unique character.
 They all continue to be working churches, serving the religious and spiritual needs of those who work and live within Belfast as well as providing an oasis of peace and tranquility in a busy inner city environment.

-The tour normally runs every Friday at 1.45pm and costs £18 per person.
-It is also available as a private tour between Monday and Thursday afternoons at a cost of £54 for 1 to 3 people, and £18 per person for 4+.
+The tour is available to be booked privately between Monday and Friday afternoons at a cost of £54 for 1 to 3 people, and £18 per person for 4+.
 The tour isn’t available on the weekends as the churches are all working on these days.
 Detailed information can be found on the Tour Schedule page.

 Our starting point is the front gates of St. Malachy’s Church, Alfred Street.
 Our guide is clearly identifiable by their black tour jacket or t-shirt with our logo on the left breast.
 The tour covers 1.5 miles and lasts 2 to 2.5 hours.
 It finishes at St. Anne’s Cathedral on Lower Donegall Street in the Cathedral Quarter.